SuperOfficeDocs/superoffice-docs/docs/en/marketing/learn/index.md

 To achieve maximum success with your marketing activities you need to make sure you stay GDPR-compliant when addressing your customers and prospects.

-Following the GDPR requirements is not an option, it’s a law.
-Therefore, you need a system that helps you respect your customers’ privacy and stay GDPR-compliant in all your marketing activities.
+Following the GDPR requirements is not an option, it is a law.
+Therefore, you need a system that helps you respect your customers' privacy and stay GDPR-compliant in all your marketing activities.

 There are three key areas in which the GDPR affects the work of marketeers:

 * **Data permission:** Data permission is about how you manage email opt-ins – people who request to receive promotional material from you.
 Under the GDPR, people need to give you their consent, before you can send them anything or contact them.

 * **Data access:** The GDPR gives people more control over how their personal data is collected and used.
 This includes that they should have the ability to access or remove information.
-As a marketeer, it’s your responsibility to make sure that your prospects and customers can easily access their data and remove consent if they want to.
+As a marketeer, it is your responsibility to make sure that your prospects and customers can easily access their data and remove consent if they want to.

 * **Data focus:** You should always be able to legally justify the way you process the personal data you collect.
 So, only collect the information you really need to do your job.